Performance of linear solvers in tensor-train format on current multicore architectures: Performance of algorithmic building blocks

 \subsubsection{Stable residual calculation with inaccurate orthogonalization}

 For (standard) AMEn and MALS, we update a left- respectively right-orthogonal representation of $\mathcal A_\text{TT} X_\text{TT}=:Y_\text{TT}$ in each step and calculate the residual $B_\text{TT} - Y_\text{TT}$ from it reusing the orthogonality.
 This is susceptible to numerical errors as for the solution all directions should cancel out.
-As usually the sub-tensors $Y_j$ have much higher dimensions than $B_j$, we orthogonalize $B_j$ w.r.t. the subspace spanned by $Y_j$.
-For this, we first calculate the Cholesky decomposition of the Gram matrix of $Y_j$, e.g., for left-orthogonalization with $\tilde Q:=(Y_j)_\text{left}$: $LL^T = \tilde Q^T \tilde Q$.
-And then use this Cholesky decomposition to correct the projection of the subspace, e.g., with $V:=(B_j)_\text{left}$: $V'=(I - \tilde Q (LL^T)^{-1}\tilde Q^T) V$.
-This ``emulates'' re-orthogonalization but is slightly faster as re-orthogonalization would require updating, e.g., the much larger matrix $\bar Q=\tilde QL^{-1}$ instead.
+More specifically, we observed relative errors of up to $\epsilon={\sim}10^{-3}$ when the residual norm was close to the machine precision.

+In general, when combining inaccurate orthogonalization with the optimized TT-axpby+trunc algorithm, we need to adjust the formulas in \eqref{eq:tt_axpby_ortho_1} and \eqref{eq:tt_axpby_ortho_middle} to compensate for the loss of orthogonality.
+Assuming $\bar X_j^T \bar X_j\approx I$, we suggest to employ a Cholesky decomposition to correct the projection in \eqref{eq:tt_axpby_ortho_middle} (and similarly in \eqref{eq:tt_axpby_ortho_1}) by using: